OpenBMB/BMPrinciples/README.md

       > [DoReMi: Optimizing Data Mixtures Speeds Up Language Model Pretraining](https://arxiv.org/abs/2305.10429)

    3. **Code might contribute to reasoning ability.**
-      - There is a wide belief that pre-training on code results in the strong cabability of reasoning.
+      - There is a wide belief that pre-training on code results in a strong capability of reasoning.
 But currently, there is no quantitative verification.

       > [How does GPT Obtain its Ability?
 Tracing Emergent Abilities of Language Models to their Sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1)